 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of lath and plaster, plaster on the hard and plasterboard wall construction.
-There are some hard board linings.
+The internal walls and partitions are of lath and plaster and plaster on the hard wall construction.
+The chimney breast is lined in timber.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The extension and upper floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-The ground floor is of solid construction.
+The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+The vestibule and kitchen floor is of solid concrete construction.
 Internal joinery and kitchen fittings Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber and glazed style.
+The internal doors consist of timber panel and timber and glazed style.
 The facings and skirtings are of moulded style.
 The kitchen is fitted with a range of base and wall mounted units having compatible worktops.
-The stairs and handrail are formed in timber.
-There are fitted storage units in the bedroom.
-Chimney breasts and fireplaces A solid fuel burning stove is fitted in the living room.
-All other original fireplace openings have been blocked.
+The stairs and balustrade are formed in timber.
+Chimney breests and firenless A gooding is fitted in the living room Chimney breasts and fireplaces A gas fire is fitted in the living room.
 Internal decorations Visually inspected.
-The internal walls and ceilings mostly have a papered and painted finish.
-The internal joinery finishes are finished in paint and varnish.
+The internal walls and ceilings have a papered and painted finish.
+The internal joinery finishes are finished in paint.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity consumer unit and meter are located in the kitchen.
+The electricity consumer unit and meter are located in the vestibule.
+Gas Mains supply installed.
+The gas meter is located in an external box.
+Jas iviains supply installed.
+The gas meter is located in an external box.